Roger of Salerno: Death

+Roger is also known in numismatic history for the unique series of coins, minted during his reign.
+Despite ruling for less than seven years, he had two different types of coin, minted in his name at Antioch.
 The first type bore the image of the Mother of God Orans, standing full-height.
 The second type bore the image of the Miracle of Saint George and the Dragon.
 It is quite possible that it was minted after Roger's great victory at the Battle of Tell Danith.
 Prince Roger was in fact the first ruler in the Christian world to depict the Miracle of Saint George and the Dragon on his coinage.